Satya Mohan Joshi: Early life and education

 Joshi was born on 12 May 1920 to Shankar Raj and Raj Kumari Joshi, in the Lalitpur district of Nepal.
 Having learnt his alphabets at home, he later enrolled at Durbar High School in Kathmandu.
 At the age of 17, he was married to Radha Devi Shrestha of Patan.
 He completed his bachelor's degree at Trichandra College, became the first director of the Archaeological and Cultural Department in 1959, and established the Rastriya Naachghar – National Theatre in Kathmandu, Archeological Garden in Patan, Archeological Museum in Taulihawa and the National Painting Museum in Bhaktapur.

 Career

 After King Mahendra's coup in 1960, Joshi flew to China, where he began to teach Nepali at the Peking Broadcasting Institute.
 During his stay in China, he carried out research on Araniko, a sculptor of the Malla dynasty who migrated to China in early 1260 AD.
-He set up the Araniko White Dagoba Gallery in Kirtipur, Kathmandu, using historical artifacts related to Araniko.
+He set up the Araniko White pagoda Gallery in Kirtipur, Kathmandu, using historical artifacts related to Araniko.